jadermcg/biomapp-chip/README.md

 ## Dependencies

-To run the program, you will need the following libraries installed on your Linux-based system:
+To run the program, you will need the following libraries installed on your Linux Ubuntu/Debian-based system:
 - Armadillo Linear Algebra
 - Boost Filesystem
 - R